-More often than not this will be lap time, but for example maybe you’d want to chose a setup conducive to a strong corner exit acceleration to gain an advantage over your competition preceding a long straight.
+More often than not, the KPI will be lap time, but maybe you’d want to choose a setup conducive to a strong corner exit acceleration to gain an advantage over your competition preceding a long straight, or perhaps you need to make some drivability changes to make your driver more comfortable.
 With this, you have the freedom.

-It unlocks a wealth of strategy considerations that would be really quite tricky or even impossible to dial in without some form of analytical approach!
+These simulations unlock a wealth of strategy considerations that would be really quite tricky or even impossible to dial in without some form of analytical approach.

 Let’s run through the process.

-In all honesty, to run a practical simulation with just three options for 8 factors would be 6561 separate simulations, which my office computer is not quite equipped to run in a decent time frame just now (vehicle dynamics simulations do have cloud based solutions with much greater computing power, but i don’t have access to that for this article).
-Instead i’ll run a simpler study of just 81 :-).
+Firstly, it's interesting to highlight the reality of fairly complex full-factorial experiments in that to run a practical simulation with just 3 settings/configurations for 8 vehicle parameters would be 6561 separate simulations.
+My office computer is not quite equipped to run these in a decent time frame just now (FYI vehicle dynamics simulations do also have cloud based solutions with much greater computing power), but for this article i’ll run a simpler study of just 81 different runs.

-VI-grade uses simple scaling factors for this kind of analysis, so i’m going to scale each factor by -0.5 and +0.5 relative to base setup and run the study.
+VI-grade uses simple scaling factors to represent different configurations for this kind of analysis, so i’m going to scale each factor by -0.5 and +0.5 relative to base setup and run the study.

 Visualised, this creates the following experimental design: